dimikave/Coding-Assignment/Python_Solution/README.md

 - `pip install -r requirements.txt`

 ## Code Structure:
-The project is using 4 basic scripts:
+The code in the main structure utilizes 4 basic scripts:

 - api.py: A class to make GET requests to the API and return the results.
 - rabbbitmq.py: A class that connects to a RabbitMQ instance and sends messages to an exchange using a routing key (Publisher)